Can I Use Niacinamide After An AHA/BHA Peel?

 Hyaluronic acid is another ingredient that niacinamide works well with when paired together.

-Both hyaluronic acid and niacinamide are humectants, meaning they absorb and retain moisture in the skin to enhance the moisture barrier.
+Both hyaluronic acid and niacinamide are humectants, meaning they absorb and retain moisture in the skin, enhancing the skin’s moisture barrier.

 Using the two active ingredients together will deliver even more hydration to the skin.